It is an inherited disorder that causes high cholesterol and triglycerides in the blood.

 - Pain in the chest ( angina ).

-- Xanthoma (a condition in which fat accumulates below the surface of the skin).
+- Xanthoma (a condition in which fat accumulates below the skin’s surface).

 - Pain in the abdomen.